-- Credits awarded for Prior Learning are not applicable in meeting unit load requirements for veterans or social security benefits, scholastic honors, financial aid, or graduation residency requirements. - Only one course in a direct series of courses may be awarded credit for Prior Learning, e.g., MATH 90, MATH 95, or MATH 11DA or MATH 11OB, not more than one of these courses.
-A student with the appropriate knowledge may take the assessment for MATH 11OB and receive five semester units for this course; however, the student cannot take assessments for all four courses above and be awarded 16 semester units of Credit for Prior Learning.
-(The Allied Health and Nursing Programs are exempted from this policy.) - Students who plan to transfer to another college or university are advised that other institutions may have restrictions on how they accept Credit for Prior Learning. - Credits acquired by Prior Learning are not applicable to meeting such unit load requirements as Selective Service deferment, Veterans, or Social Security benefits. - Units for which credit is given shall not be counted in determining the minimum 12 semester hours of credit that must be taken at CCSF to meet the residence requirement. - Credit by exam may not be available in all CCSF departments.
+- Credits awarded for Prior Learning are not applicable in meeting unit-load requirements for veterans or social security benefits; Selective Service deferment; scholastic honors; financial aid; or graduation residency requirements. - Only one course in a direct series of courses may be awarded credit for Prior Learning, e.g., MATH 90, MATH 95, or MATH 110A or MATH 110B, not more than one of these courses.
+A student with the appropriate knowledge may take the assessment for MATH 110B and receive five semester units for this course; however, the student cannot take assessments for all four courses above and be awarded 16 semester units of Credit for Prior Learning.
+(The Allied Health and Nursing Programs are exempted from this policy.)

+- Students who plan to transfer to another college or university are advised that other institutions may have restrictions on how they accept Credit for Prior Learning. - Credit by exam may not be available in all CCSF departments.